GibilGibil

 What your agent can do

-Your agent manages the full lifecycle — forge, work, burn — without leaving MCP:
+Your agent manages the full lifecycle (forge, work, burn) without leaving MCP:

-• Forge a servercreate_server({ name: "task-1", repo: "...", ttl: 30 })
+• Forge a server: create_server({ name: "task-1", repo: "...", ttl: "30m" })

-• Explore the repovm_ls, vm_grep, vm_read to understand the codebase
+• Explore the repo: vm_ls, vm_grep, vm_read to understand the codebase

-• Write codevm_write to create or modify source files
+• Write code: vm_write to create or modify source files

-• Run anythingvm_bash to install packages, run tests, build, deploy, git push
+• Run anything: vm_bash to install packages, run tests, build, deploy, git push

-• Run long tasks in backgroundvm_bash({ command: "pnpm build && pnpm test", background: true }) returns a job ID
+• Run long tasks in background: vm_bash({ command: "pnpm build && pnpm test", background: true }) returns a job ID

-• Poll for resultsvm_job_status({ job_id: "j-abc123" }) returns exit code + output when done
+• Poll for results: vm_job_status({ job_id: "j-abc123" }) returns exit code + output when done

-• Iterate — read test output, fix code, run again — the code-test loop with typed tools
+• Iterate: read test output, fix code, run again.
+The code-test loop with typed tools

-• Burn when donedestroy_server({ name: "task-1" })
+• Burn when done: destroy_server({ name: "task-1" })

 Why MCP over CLI mode